pdjr-signalk-plugins/mqttgw/README.md

 <tr>
 <td>paths</td>
 <td><pre>[]</pre></td>
-<td>Array of *path* objects, each of which specifies a Signal K path that will be published to the MQTT server.
+<td>Array of *path* objects (see below), each of which specifies a Signal K path that will be published to the MQTT server.
 Required.<td>
 </tr>
 <tr>
 <td>root</td>